Lamborghini Gallardo: Lamborghini Gallardo SE (2005)

 The Gallardo SE is a limited edition of 250 units introduced in 2005.
 It is distinguished from the regular Gallardo externally by a black-roofed two-tone color scheme as well as specially designed "Callisto" wheels.
 It also featured a two-tone interior further distinguishing it from the base model.
 All piping and stitching on the leather are executed in the same color as the bodywork of the car.
 The midsections of the seats are finished in color-coded upholstery and even the black floormats have a color-coded border.
 A rear-view camera was standard on the Gallardo SE, as was the multimedia and navigation system, sports suspension, and an exclusive cover.
 The optional E-gear transmission came with a new function: 'thrust' mode.
 This feature automatically revs the car to 5,000 rpm then drops the clutch engaging all four wheels in a controlled burnout to ensure that the car performs maximum acceleration.

+Lamborghini Gallardo Italia (2006)

+In 2006, the Lamborghini Italia was unveiled to mark Italy's victory in the 2006 FIFA World Cup, called Italia with a light blue livery and the Italian tricolor on the roof and a special Alcantara blue interior while the engine heads are gold in color.
+The mechanics and engine have not been touched.
+The car is unique, prepared as part of the Ad Personam program, only one with this celebratory livery by the official Lamborghini dealer in Padua.
+The model was valued €230,000.